spacecat-max/SA868_Foxhunt_Transmitter/README.md

+REMINDER: this module is the DRA818U meaning it only operates in UHF

 TO DO:
 [ ] edit current written code to correlate to wiring + test [ ] transmit morse code on a specific frequency